arsenetar/dupeguru/help/en/contribute.rst

 be able to build from source a fresh checkout of the ``master`` branch using instructions from the ``README.md`` file at the root of this project.
 If you can't, it's a bug.
 Please report it.

+``master`` is the main development branch, and thus represents what going to be included in the next feature release.
+When needed, we create maintenance branches for bugfixes of the current feature release.

-Bugfixes happen directly in the ``master`` branch, but feature development takes place in the ``develop`` branch.
-When implementing a big feature, it's possible that it gets its own branch until it's stable enough to merge into ``develop``.
+When implementing a big feature, it's possible that it gets its own branch until it's stable enough to merge into ``master``.

-Every release is tagged, the tag name containing the edition and its version.
+Every release is tagged, the tag name containing the edition (for old versions) and its version.
 For example, release 6.6.0 of dupeGuru ME is tagged ``me6.6.0``.
+Newer releases are tagged only with the version number (because editions don't exist anymore), for example ``4.0.0``.

 Once you're past building the software, the :doc:`developer documentation </developer/index>` should be enough to get you started with actual development.
 Then again, proper documentation is a very